Research

 Working Papers:

-Unemployment Insurance, Wage Dispersion and the Re-entitlement Effect,” joint with Adrian Masters and Kai You (revise and resubmit at Labour Economics)
+Unemployment Insurance, Wage Dispersion and the Re-entitlement Effect,” joint with Adrian Masters and Kai You (revision requested at Labour Economics)

 • Programs and code: please email me ([email protected]) if you are interested in the programs we use in this project.